lonqq/Arduino-LoRa-RC-transmitter-and-reciever/doc/faq.md

 however modify the firmware to support voice via an external serial mp3 module.

 ### SD card is not working or can't be detected.
-Make sure the card is formatted with the FAT (FAT16) file system.
-FAT32 is not supported.
+Make sure the card is formatted with the FAT (FAT16 or FAT32) file system.
+Other file systems are not supported.
+Also try to keep the number of files on the card minimal.

 ### I have discovered a bug or issue.
 Whereas I have done extensive testing for all features and fixed all known bugs and issues, I cannot guarantee total bug freeness.